-As we explored in this guide, both CEXs and DEXs have their own merits.
+As explored in this guide, both CEXs and DEXs have their own merits.

-We at Injective have been working to build a platform that integrates the best features from both the CEX and DEX ecosystems.
+The Injective community has been working to build a platform that integrates the best features from both the CEX and DEX ecosystems.
 On Injective traders will now be able to have security, anonymity, liquidity, and a superior UX all within one exchange.

 Injective is the first cross-chain protocol built for decentralized finance applications.
 On the Injective exchange, anyone can access, create, and trade unlimited DeFi markets such as futures and perpetuals.
 Developers can also build cross-chain Ethereum-compatible projects that are lightning fast and achieve instant transaction finality.
 Injective is backed by a prominent group of stakeholders including Binance, Pantera Capital and Mark Cuban.